yaledailynews/ydn-data/README.md

 # YDN Data Analytics Desk

 This is the internal repository for resources used by the Yale Daily News' Data Analytics Desk.
-Contact [Darwin Do](mailto:darwin.do@yale.edu) or [Ashley Qin](mailto:ashley.qin@yale.edu) with any questions.
+Contact [Leon Lufkin](mailto:leon.lufkin@yale.edu) or [Amy Zhao](mailto:amy.zhao.axz4@yale.edu) with any questions.

 We'll list shortcuts to important documents below.